lubojr/naucse.python.cz/lessons/beginners-en/functions/index.md

 but inside the parentheses:

-For example, the function `print` ends with printing a newline character at the end of a line by default, but we can chnage that by using the named argument `end`, and print something else.
+For example, the function `print` ends with printing a newline character at the end of a line by default, but we can change that by using the named argument `end`, and print something else.

 > [note]
 > We have to write this into a .py file to run it because we won't